THUNDER BAY - City manager John Collin addressed Thunder Bay’s growth at the Thunder Bay Chamber of Commerce leader’s luncheon on Wednesday.

 Collin stated that when he told people that he was moving to Thunder Bay and they responded why, he told them about the city's value.

-“Because I can stand in the middle of Thunder Bay right down in the center and by travelling 15 minutes in any direction, I can have any recreational activity I want from cross-country skiing to downhill skiing, to trailing to biking, to canoeing, to kayaking, to boating to every sport,” Collin said.
+“Because I can stand in the middle of Thunder Bay right down in the centre and by travelling 15 minutes in any direction, I can have any recreational activity I want from cross-country skiing to downhill skiing, to trailing to biking, to canoeing, to kayaking, to boating to every sport,” Collin said.

 “From that same spot within 15 minutes, I can go from a symphony to a street concert.
 I can do fine dining or food trucks, and I can do it all with no lineups.